Requirements

 • A. UGIS 110: Introduction to Disability Studies

-• B. English 175: Literature and Disability OR Anthropology 189: Special Topics/Cultural Anthropology: Disability, Ethnography and Design OR English 180A: Disability Memoir OR City and Regional Planning 120: Community Planning and Public Policy for Disability OR ESPM 149: Bodies, Difference, and the Environment.
+• B. English 175: Literature and Disability OR Anthropology 189: Special Topics/Cultural Anthropology: Disability, Ethnography and Design OR English 180A: Disability Memoir OR City and Regional Planning 120: Community Planning and Public Policy for Disability OR ESPM 149: Bodies, Difference, and the Environment OR English 100 Sem 10: Crip Theory and Crip-of-Color Critique, or How to Read for the Body (SPRING 2025) OR UGIS 112: Women and Disability.
 Additional coursework from Part B may be used as electives.

 Approved Electives (3 courses)